Copper State Adjusting Copper State Adjusting

 What is the difference between a public adjuster and a claims attorney?

-A public adjuster handles the entire claims process — inspection, documentation, filing, and negotiation.
-They charge 10% to 15% on contingency.
-An attorney typically gets involved only when a claim is heading toward litigation or bad faith, and they charge 33% or more.
-For most property damage claims, a public adjuster is the more cost-effective choice.
+A public adjuster handles the entire claims process — inspection, documentation, filing, and negotiation — and costs you nothing out of pocket.
+We work on contingency, paid from the larger settlement we win, and if we don’t win you more you pay zero.
+An attorney typically gets involved only when a claim is heading toward litigation or bad faith.
+For most property damage claims, a public adjuster is the way to go.
 If litigation becomes necessary, your public adjuster can work alongside an attorney.

 Need Help With Your Claim?